Skip to main content

 Step 2: Prepare the surface

-Degrease the door leaf and door frame with To Clean - MissPompadourcleaner and lukewarm water and wipe well with clean water.
+It is best to degreasethe door leaf and door frame with To Clean - MissPompadour Cleaner and lukewarm water and wipe well with clear water.
 It is important that the surface is free of dust and grease.
-However, it is not necessary to apply lye or other chemicals.
+However, it is not necessary to apply leaching agent or other chemicals.

 Step 4: Prime the surfaces

-With real wood, you can use To Block- MissPompadour Stainblock to make sure that ingredients from the wood do not stain the new colour.
-This discolouration is called "bleeding".
-You can also prime metal doors that have not yet been painted, or have only been painted in places, with To Block.
-This ensures that the metal does not rust.
+For real wood, use To Bond & Block - MissPompadour Paint primer to make sure that ingredients from the wood do not stain the new paint.
+This discolouration is called " bleeding".
+Metal doors that have not yet been painted or have only been painted in places should also be primed with To Bond & Block.
+To ensure that the metal does not rust, prime with a rust protection primer beforehand.

 Step 5: Paint the door

-Now apply the colour shades!
-Apply as many coats as you like until you are happy with the result.
-Often 2 coats are enough for a perfectly opaque result.
-Let each coat dry very well.
-Usually 4 - 5 hours are enough, but depending on the environmental conditions, it may take longer.
+Now apply the coats of paint!
+As many as you need until you are happy with the result.
+Two coats are often enough for a perfectly opaque result.
+Allow each coat to dry thoroughly.
+Usually 4 - 5 hours is enough, but it can take longer depending on the ambient conditions.
 The surfaces harden more and more with each day and have reached a very good stability after 10 - 14 days.
-Our varnishes are very resilient and, from experience, the front door is not exposed to any great stresses that would require sealing.
+Our varnishes are very resilient and experience has shown that the front door is not exposed to any major stresses that would require a topcoat.

-- Wooden doors: Open, glazed or stained wood should be primed with MissPompadour To Block to prevent the wood from discolouring your paint.
-This can also be useful on clearlacquered or thick-film stained wood doors, depending on the condition and thickness of the varnish.
+• Wooden doors: Open, glazed or stained wood should be primed with MissPompadour To Bond & Block to prevent the wood from discolouring your paint.
+This can also be useful for clear lacquered wooden doors or wooden doors treated with thick-film varnish, depending on the condition and thickness of the varnish.

-- Metal doors: You should also prime raw metal with MissPompadour To Block to prevent the metal from rusting under the paint.
+• Metal doors: You should also prime metal doors with MissPompadour To Bond & Block so that the varnish can adhere better.
+Under raw iron, use a rust protection primer first.
 Please also note our advice in the FAQs on metal doors.

-- Doors made of plastic or glass elements: Apply a thin layer of MissPompadour To Bond to ensure that the paint adheres well to the substrate.
+• Doors made of plastic or glass elements: With a generous coat of MissPompadour To Bond & Block, you can be sure that the paint will adhere well to the surface.
 This makes it more robust.

 Video: Barbara's Suitcase Camera - Paint your own front door with MissPompadour colours!